-I’ve been blogging all week in response to a recent post at Stand Up For The Truth that describes the efforts of “progressive Christians” to “use the Bible to promote abortion”.
-I promise this will be my last post on the subject, but the article cited at the Christian Left Blog (entitled, “The Bible Tells Us When A Fetus Becomes A Living Being”) included a statement from an abortion advocate that I hear more and more often
+A post at Stand Up For The Truth describes the efforts of “progressive Christians” to “use the Bible to promote abortion”.
+The article cited at the Christian Left Blog (entitled, “The Bible Tells Us When A Fetus Becomes A Living Being”) included a statement from an abortion advocate that I hear more and more often:

 “If you don’t like abortion, don’t have one.
 But don’t judge others who may be in terrible circumstances that you can’t possibly understand.”

 Sometimes pithy, brief statements like this are rhetorically powerful: “If you don’t like X, don’t do X. But don’t judge others who hold a different point of view related to X.” This kind of statement only makes sense if activity X is a matter of personal preference.
 “If you don’t like water skiing, don’t water ski.”
 Who could argue with that?
 But once we change the activity to something that is not a matter of personal preference, the statement starts to sound illogical.
 “If you don’t like the fact that 1+1=2, then don’t accept the claim that 1+1=2.”
 “If you don’t like insulin to cure your diabetes and prefer aspirin, then don’t use insulin and use aspirin instead.”
 See the problem?